ausglam-space/ausglam-space/code_of_conduct.md

 If we ask participants to stop any harassing behaviour they are expected to comply immediately.
 Any ausglam.space member can issue a warning to a participant that their behaviour violates the community’s anti-harassment policy.

-If a member engages in harassing behaviour, the admins may take any action they deem appropriate, including warning the offender, silencing them, or in extreme cases, banning them from ausglam.space.
+If a member engages in harassing behaviour, the moderators may take any action they deem appropriate, including warning the offender, silencing them, or in extreme cases, banning them from ausglam.space with or without notice.

 These rules are based on the newCardigan Code of Conduct.
 You should join them too :-)